tenhobi/BI-TJV/README.md

-# BI-PJV
+# BI-TJV

-My work on BI-PJV in semester B171 at FIT CTU.
+My work on BI-TJV in semester B171 at FIT CTU.

 ## TL;DR